mvenzke-axway/axway-open-docs/content/en/docs/apim-reference-architectures/container-openshift/_index.md

 As of Amplify API Management v7.7, there are some differences or constraints compared to the classic mode deployment:

-* Embedded Analytics is not supported in EMT mode.
+* Embedded Analytics is not supported in container mode.
 They should be deployed outside of a Openshift cluster.
 * Distributed Ehcache is not supported.
 However, you can use Apache Cassandra as a distributed data store where CRUD operations are supported to directly interact with KPS, using scripts.
 * Running with Embedded ActiveMQ configured in an instance is not advised.
 The recommendation is to use a JMS provider deployed outside of the API Management cluster.